aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _131_ The more productive labour is the less labour-time is required to produce an article, the less labour is crystallised in that article and the lower its value.

-The value of a commodity therefore varies as the quantity and counter-intuitively the productivity of the labour which finds its realisation within the commodity.
+The value of a commodity therefore varies as the quantity and, counter-intuitively, the productivity of the labour which finds its realisation within the commodity.

 A thing can be a use-value without being a value, i.e. directly obtained without mediation through exchange, e.g. the peasant who grows crops which are directly consumed by himself or his feudal lord.